The s$^\pm$-Wave Pairing and the Destructive Role of Apical-Oxygen Deficiencies in La$_3$Ni$_2$O$_7$ Under Pressure

-In this paper, we investigate the pairing symmetry, as well as the role of the apical-oxygen deficiencies in the aspect of SC.
-We start from the bilayer two-orbital tight-binding (TB) model\cite{ZHLuo} fitted from density-functional-theory (DFT) calculation, equipped with standard multi-orbital Hubbard interaction.
-We first perform a standard random-phase-approximation (RPA) based calculation in the $\mathbf k$-space for the perfect crystal, which yields the leading s$^{\pm}$-wave pairing symmetry with the $d_{z^2}$ orbital dominanting the pairing.
-The emergence of the $\gamma$-pocket centering around the $M (\pi,\pi)$-point under pressure is crucial for this pairing.
-Then we perform a real-space RPA calculation with apical-oxygen deficiencies added in the model.
-Our results reveal that, due to lowering of the magnetic critical interaction strength in the region with rich apical-oxygen deficiencies, local antiferromagnetic (AFM) moment emerges in the region, consistent with previous measurement of magnetic susceptibility\cite{Goodenough}.
-Such local AFM moment is harmful to the SC and might seriously suppress the SC.
-This result indicates that the apical-oxygen deficiencies should be well eliminated to realize high-T$_c$ SC in La$_3$Ni$_2$O$_7$.
+In this paper, we aim at providing answers for the following three urgent questions about the pairing nature of the pressurized La$_3$Ni$_2$O$_7$.
+(1)What is the pairing mechanism and resultant pairing symmetry?
+(2)What is the role of pressure in realizing the high-$T_c$ SC?
+(3)How do the apical-oxygen deficiencies affect the $T_c$?
+To initiate this inquiry, we adopt a bilayer tight-binding (TB) model involving solely $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ orbitals of nickel atoms \cite{ZHLuo}, derived from density-functional-theory (DFT) calculations.
+This model is supplemented with a standard multi-orbital Hubbard interaction.
+We first conduct a conventional random-phase-approximation (RPA) calculation in $\mathbf{k}$-space for the pristine crystal.
+This analysis reveals an s$^{\pm}$-wave pairing symmetry driven by spin fluctuations.
+The crucial role of pressure lies in that it induces the $\gamma$-pocket, as the nesting between this pocket and the existing $\beta$ pocket is the strongest.
+Subsequently, we explore the impact of apical-oxygen deficiencies using a real-space RPA calculation.
+Our results suggest that in the vicinity of the apical-oxygen deficiencies, due to reduction in the strength of the magnetic critical interaction, magnetic local moments emerge, which strongly suppress the $T_c$.
+This observation underscores the necessity of eliminating apical-oxygen deficiencies to attain high-T$_c$ SC in pressurized La$_3$Ni$_2$O$_7$.

-{\bf Model and Approach:} We start from the two-orbital (i.e., the Ni- 3$d_{x^2-y^2}$ and Ni- 3$d_{3z^2-r^2}$ orbitals) TB model on a bilayer square lattice\cite{ZHLuo},
+{\bf Model and Approach:} Our two-orbital TB model on a bilayer square lattice reads,